neomatrix369/The-AI-Engineer-Challenge/MERGE.md

 - ✅ **Component Synchronization**: Chat component now reflects file deletions from Upload tab
 - ✅ **Memory Management**: Fixed backend to properly remove files from all storage locations
 - ✅ **JSON File Support**: Added comprehensive JSON file processing with hierarchical flattening
+- ✅ **Domain-Specific Guidance**: Added contextual guidance for each file type with helpful tips and examples
+- ✅ **Collapsible Guidance**: Users can hide guidance after reading to focus on chatting

 ## 🎨 What This Means for Users